-An avid chamber musician, Sarah is a founding member of Tandem Duo with percussionist Marilyn Clark Silva.
-As composers and advocates of new music, Tandem Duo frequently writes, commissions and premiers newly composed works.
-In 2016, Tandem Duo coordinated and presented the Kondo International Music Festival in collaboration with Tempe Center for the Arts, Arizona State University, Phoenix Center for the Arts and the Tempe Community Action agency.
-Tandem Duo premiered several works dedicated to them by Japanese composer Kohei Kondo during the festival, with Kondo in attendance.
-In 2017, the Tempe Center for the Arts Theater commissioned Tandem Duo to compose and perform the original score to the play Some Velvet Morning by Neil LaBute.
+An avid chamber musician, Sarah has had the privilege of working and performing with the Brentano, Juilliard, Takacs, and Orion String Quartets, the Arizona Contemporary Music Ensemble, and the American Composer Alliance.
+Sarah is also a resident performing artist for the Mt.
+Blanca Fine Arts Association Concert Series in Colorado.
+Sarah was the violinist and co-founder of Tandem Duo with percussionist Marilyn Clark Silva from 2011-2018.
+As composers and advocates of new music, Tandem Duo wrote, commissioned, and premiered newly composed works.
+In 2016, they hosted the International Kondo Festival which showcased the work of Japanese composer Kohei Kondo.
+During this time, they premiered several of Kondo’s works with the composer in attendance.
+In 2017 the Tempe Center for the Arts Theater commissioned Tandem Duo to compose and perform the original score to the play Some Velvet Morning by Neil LaBute.
 Shortly after, Tandem Duo was named “Resident Artist Group” for TCA.
 Tandem Duo released their sophomore album Velvet Scraps in 2017 and began collaborations with The Bridge Initiative Theater Group, EPIK Dance Company, and The Torch Theater.
-Along with her work with Tandem Duo, Sarah has had the privilege of working and performing with the Brentano, Juilliard, and Orion String Quartets, the Arizona Contemporary Music Ensemble, and the American Composer Alliance.
-She has been interviewed on KBAQ and KRZA radio.
+In 2018 Tandem released their final album Dear Elizabeth shortly after performing the premier of their score for the play “Dear Elizabeth” in collaboration with the Bridge Initiative Theater.

-Sarah is an avid music educator and is currently the violin instructor and orchestra director at South Mountain Community College in Arizona.
+Sarah is an enthusiastic music educator and is currently the Violin Instructor and Orchestra Director at South Mountain Community College in Arizona.
 She is also a strings instructor at Prestige Music Academy in Phoenix, AZ along with maintaining her own private studio.
-She performed and taught as a guest artist at Sam Houston State University, Sacramento State University and Southern Oregon University, among others.
+She has performed and taught as a guest artist at Sam Houston State University, Sacramento State University and Southern Oregon University, among others.
 In the summers of 2012 and 2013 she served as violin instructor and chamber music coach at Conservatory Music in the Mountains in Durango, CO.

 Sarah received her Doctorate and Masters in Violin Performance at Arizona State University under Danwen Jiang, and her Bachelor of Violin Performance from University of Colorado under Lina Bahn and Judith Ingolfsson.
 Formerly, she studied with Arkady Fomin, Dallas Symphony Violinist, and Artistic Director of the New Conservatory of Dallas.